 Other side effects - The type of drugs used for your treatment affects which side effects you have.
 Your oncology team will discuss these with you.

 Your belly gets larger between treatments.

 Shortness of breath.

-Nausea or vomiting that doesn’t go away after a few days.
+Nausea or vomiting that does not go away after a few days.

-Diarrhea or constipation that doesn’t go away after a few days.
+Diarrhea or constipation that does not go away after a few days.

-Soreness, redness, or swelling around the port or catheter site
+Soreness, redness, or swelling at the port or catheter site.

 Reproduced, with permission, from Clinical Guideline to Antineoplastic Therapy: A Chemotherapy Handbook (2001) Mary Magee Gullatte, RN, MN, ANP, AOCN